 - 6. Directly appoint, retain, review and terminate independent auditors and approve all audit engagement fees and terms. - 7.
 Inform the corporation's independent auditors that such auditing firm shall report directly to the Committee. - 8.
 Review and approve the scope and staffing of the independent auditor's annual audit plans. - 9.
 Review, at least annually, the qualifications, performance and independence of the independent auditors including a review of the lead partner of the independent audit team.
-In conducting its review and evaluation, the Committee should: - i. obtain and review a report by the corporation's independent auditors describing: - a. the auditing firm's internal quality-control procedures; - b. any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the auditing firm, and any steps taken to deal with any such issues; and
+In conducting its review and evaluation, the Committee should: - i. obtain and review a report by the corporation's independent auditors describing: - a. the auditing firm's internal quality-control procedures; - b. any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the auditing firm, and any steps taken to deal with any such issues; and - c. all relationships between the independent auditors and the corporation in order to assess the auditors' independence including disclosures required by the Independent Standards Board Standard No.1.

-- c. all relationships between the independent auditors and the corporation in order to assess the auditors' independence including disclosures required by the Independent Standards Board Standard No.1. - ii. ensure the timely rotation of the lead and concurring audit partners and other "audit partners," in each case to the extent required by the rules promulgated by the SEC, and consider whether there should be regular rotation of the audit firm itself. - iii. confirm with the independent auditor that the audit partners do not earn or receive any compensation based on selling engagements to the corporation to provide any services, other than audit, review or attest services, to the extent such compensation would compromise the independence of accountant or auditor under the rules promulgated by the SEC. - iv. take into account the opinions of management and the Internal Audit Group. - 10.
+- ii. ensure the timely rotation of the lead and concurring audit partners and other "audit partners," in each case to the extent required by the rules promulgated by the SEC, and consider whether there should be regular rotation of the audit firm itself. - iii. confirm with the independent auditor that the audit partners do not earn or receive any compensation based on selling engagements to the corporation to provide any services, other than audit, review or attest services, to the extent such compensation would compromise the independence of accountant or auditor under the rules promulgated by the SEC. - iv. take into account the opinions of management and the Internal Audit Group. - 10.
 Oversee the work of the corporation's independent auditors, including the resolution of any disagreement between management and the auditors regarding financial reporting, for the purpose of preparing or issuing an audit report or related work. - 11.
 Set clear hiring policies for employees and former employees of the independent auditors.
 At a minimum, these policies must prohibit: - i. the hiring of members of the corporation's audit engagement team in a position at the corporation which would cause the auditing firm to no longer qualify as independent under the rules promulgated by the SEC; and - ii. the hiring of any employee or former employee: - a. of the corporation's independent auditor without the prior approval of the Committee; or - b. any firm providing the corporation with internal auditing services without the prior approval of the Committee. - 12.
-Discuss with the independent auditors any other matters required to be discussed with the Committee, including the matters addressed by Public Accounting Oversight Board Rules 3524, 3525 and 3526.
+Discuss with management and the independent auditors any correspondence with regulators or governmental agencies and any published reports which raise material issues regarding the corporation's financial statements or accounting policies. - 13.
+Discuss with the independent auditors any other matters required to be discussed with the Committee, including any significant issues arising from the most recent Public Accounting Oversight Board inspection of the independent auditors, to the extent relevant to the Committee, and others matters required to be addressed by applicable Public Accounting Oversight Board Rules.